-This Report has been commissioned by Mr and Mrs John Scott, Blairston application site was in their ownership.
-Boundaries are confirmed by page 28 and which forms part of the planning application.
+This Report has been commissioned by Mr and Mrs John Scott, Blairston House, Ayr, KA7 4EF.
+At the time of writing, it was understood that the application site was in their ownership.
+Boundaries are confirmed by Planning Application Drawing No 1195-02, a copy of which can be found on page 28 and which forms part of the planning application.